Valle Castellana, Province of Teramo, Abruzzo

-- the church of Santa Maria di Stornazzano, with an 11th-century crypt and 14th-century frescoes
+- The church of Santa Maria di Stornazzano, with an 11th-century crypt and 14th-century frescoes

-- Castello Bonifaci at Vallenquina
+- The Castello Bonifaci at Vallenquina

-- the church of San Nicola di Bari at Colle Pietralta
+- The church of San Nicola di Bari at Colle Pietralta

-- the churches of San Vito and Santa Rufina, in the hamlets of the same name
+- The churches of San Vito and Santa Rufina, in the hamlets of the same name.

-Events & Festivities
+Events and Festivities

 - 14-15-16 August: Feast of SS.
 Annunziata

-- late August: Bean Festival at Collegrato
+- Late August: Bean Festival at Collegrato

-- Early November: Festival of Chestnut and Potatoes
+- Early November: Festival of Chestnut and Potatoes.

 Genealogy and Links